 Tracking key indicators and analytics will give you the guidance needed when

 - Keep track of what time during the day attracts the most attraction from potential consumers.

 - Pinpoint specific keywords that work in engaging consumers (hash tags for Twitter).

-- Learn to get rid of any spam accounts that are being followed by your accounts.
+- Learn to eliminate any spam accounts that are being followed by your accounts.

 - Analyze what competitors are doing on their social media accounts.

-- Learn to schedule tweets (pre-timed) in order to maintain consistency.
+- Learn to schedule tweets (pre-timed) to maintain consistency.